+Marijuana delivery system (the "joint") is more harmful than the substance itself (1999 IoM report)

+Relative to other illicit and legal psychoactive substances, the abuse and addictive potential of cannabinoids is modest

+Conclusions

-- Marijuana delivery system (the "joint") is more harmful that the substance itself (1999 IoM report) - Relative to other illicit and legal psychoactive substances, the abuse and addictive potential of cannabinoids is modest - Once separated from marijuana, cannabinoid agonists are a promising new class of compounds for a variety of non-psychiatric indications - Cannabinoid antagonists are a potentially important new class of compounds for the treatment of the disorders of motivation and reward system that include drug addiction, drug abuse
+Once separated from marijuana, cannabinoid agonists are a promising new class of compounds for a variety of nonpsychiatric indications.

+Cannabinoid antagonists are a potentially important new class of compounds for the treatment of the disorders of motivation and reward system that include drug abuse and addiction.